Exonware/xwnode/docs/COMPETITOR_ANALYSIS.md

-# xNode: Competitive Landscape Analysis
+# xWNode: Competitive Landscape Analysis

 ## 1. Introduction

-This document provides a comprehensive analysis of the competitive landscape for the `xnode` library.
-The purpose is to identify key competitors, understand `xnode`'s unique market position, and outline its strategic advantages and challenges.
+This document provides a comprehensive analysis of the competitive landscape for the `xwnode` library.
+The purpose is to identify key competitors, understand `xwnode`'s unique market position, and outline its strategic advantages and challenges.

-`xnode` is positioned as a foundational Python library for node-based data processing and graph computation.
+`xwnode` is positioned as a foundational Python library for node-based data processing and graph computation.
 It provides a flexible, self-contained framework for building complex data transformation pipelines and managing workflows through an interconnected graph of nodes.
 Its core value is in providing a structured, modular, and intuitive paradigm for representing and executing complex data operations.

 ## 2. Market Positioning

-`xnode` fits into the broad category of workflow management and data processing pipeline tools.
-Unlike monolithic data engineering platforms, `xnode` appears to be a library-first tool, designed to be integrated into larger Python applications.
+`xwnode` fits into the broad category of workflow management and data processing pipeline tools.
+Unlike monolithic data engineering platforms, `xwnode` appears to be a library-first tool, designed to be integrated into larger Python applications.

 Its primary characteristics are:
 -   **Graph-Based Model:** All operations are modeled as a Directed Acyclic Graph (DAG), where nodes represent computational tasks and edges represent data dependencies.